dellius-alexander/kubernetes/NFS_README.md

 ### Create NFS Share Directory on Client machine:
 <br/>
-Now, create a directory on NFS client to mount the NFS share directory /nfsfileshare which we have created on the NFS server.
+Now, create a directory on the NFS client to mount the NFS share directory /nfsfileshare which we have created on the NFS server.
 <br/>
 <br/>